Retirement Article

 Retirement should be the best time of your life.
 It's imperative to keep yourself physically and mentally fit.

 Do you find yourself becoming more forgetful?
-Is simple math a complex problem?
+Has simple math turned into a complex problem?
 Is brain fog showing up more often and taking longer to lift?

-Don't shrug it off by chalking it up to “old age”.
+Don't shrug it off by chalking it up to old age.
 Age is not the enemy of your brain.
 How could it be?
 Age is nothing more than a measurement of time.
+There's more to it than that.
+These issues are symptoms of something other than what you might consider old age.
 It has very little to do with the decline of your cognitive functions.
-There's more to it than that.
-These issues are symptoms of something other than old age.

 What Are Cognitive Functions?

 You can clear the fog and sharpen your mind.
-Turning things around is not impossible, but you'll have to get off the couch to make it happen.
+Turning things around is not impossible, but you'll have to turn off the T.V. and get off the couch to make it happen.

 Here are 5 time-tested mind-stimulating, brain-sharpening skills you need to employ to keep your cognitive function working in your favor.
 They may cost you a little more than a few minutes of your time each day, but the results will be well worth the effort.